K-D-Gallagher/eye-patterning/README.md

 # Section 2: SEG_TRACKING_DRIVER.m

 The goal of this driver file is to document the pipeline we used to process data for our publication, but also to lay the framework for others to process their own data.
-Unless you find a way to achieve perfect pixel classification, this will unfortunately culminate some manual correction.
+Unless you find a way to achieve perfect pixel classification (please message me if you do), this will unfortunately involve some manual correction.
 Improving imaging quality can save a lot of time in data processing: higher resolution, better signal-to-noise greatly improve segmentation quality.
-This driver file brings you from initial pixel classification using an external program (Ilastik or U-Net) through finding and tracking objects in your segmented images in matlab and using a GUI to discover and correct errors in your segmentation that lead to errors in cell tracking.
+This driver file brings you from initial pixel classification using an external program (Ilastik or our custom trained CNN) through finding and tracking objects in your segmented images in matlab and using a GUI to discover and correct errors in your segmentation that lead to errors in cell tracking.

 ## Read in raw images